 - Invest in accountability systems.

-- Enhance convenience for desired actions and introduce barriers for detrimental habits.
+- Enhance convenience for desired actions and introduce barriers to detrimental habits.

 - Plan for obstacles and rationalizations, employing rewards and distractions judiciously.